opennars/opennars-archived/doc/Application-Programs.md

 * Allow joy in action inserts forced actions as goal, in which case they will gain desire of forced actions directly, which distracts NARS from doing what you want often as consequence, but allows it to like repeating what it was forced to do.
 Don't allow joy deactivates this mode.

-* Tell object categories will suggest a category to objects which get placed, like when {key0} is placed, NARS will get the information <{key0} --> key>, what this means NARS needs to find out, but it helps NARS to categorize keys together for example, and not just objects by what actions leaded to what changes in the environment (in which case NARS would develop its own concept of key, but this can happen despite the given information, but the similarity of the own concept to key will likely be recognized)
+* Tell object categories will suggest a category to objects which apply placed, like when {key0} is placed, NARS will apply the information <{key0} --> key>, what this means NARS needs to find out, but it helps NARS to categorize keys together for example, and not just objects by what actions leaded to what changes in the environment (in which case NARS would develop its own concept of key, but this can happen despite the given information, but the similarity of the own concept to key will likely be recognized)

 * Load/Save: Save the state of TestChamber into a file, or load examples we provided.